Reuptake: Human systems

 Horschitz et al. examined reuptake inhibitor selectivity among the rat serotonin reuptake protein (SERT) expressed in human embryonic kidney cells (HEK-SERT).
 They presented SERT with varying doses of either citalopram (an SSRI) or desipramine (an inhibitor of norepinephrine reuptake protein, NET).
 By examining the dose-response curves (using a normal medium as control), they were able to quantify that citalopram acted on SERT as an SSRI, and that desipramine had no effect on SERT.
 In a separate experiment, Horschitz et al. exposed HEK-SERT with citalopram on a long-term basis.
 They noticed that long-term exposure led to a down-regulation of binding sites.
 These results suggest some mechanism for long-term changes in the pre-synaptic neuron after drug therapy.
 Horschitz et al. found that after removing citalopram from the system, normal levels of SERT binding site expression returned.

 Depression has been suggested to be a result of a decrease of serotonin found in the synapse, although this hypothesis has been challenged since as early as the 1980s.
 It was initially supported by the successful reduction of depressive symptoms after administration of tricyclic antidepressants (such as desipramine) and SSRIs.
 Tricyclic antidepressants inhibit the reuptake of both serotonin and norepinephrine by acting upon both the SERT and NET.
 SSRIs selectively inhibit the reuptake of serotonin by acting upon SERT.
 The net result is an increased amount of serotonin in the synapse, thus increasing the probability that serotonin will interact with a serotonin receptor of the postsynaptic neuron.
 There are additional mechanisms by which serotonin autoreceptor desensitization must occur, but the net result is the same.
 This increases serotonin signaling, which according to the hypothesis is believed to elevate mood and thus relieve depressive symptoms.
 This proposal for the antidepressant mechanism of serotonin reuptake inhibitors does not account for the time course of the therapeutic effect, which takes weeks to months, while transporter inhibition is essentially immediate.

 The net effect of amphetamine (AMPH) use is an increase of dopamine, norepinephrine and serotonin in the synapse.
 It has been shown that AMPH acts upon trace amine-associated receptor 1 (TAAR1) to induce efflux and reuptake inhibition in the serotonin, norepinephrine, and dopamine transporters.
 This effect requires the transporter and TAAR1 to be co-localized (occur together) within the same neuron.

 Neuroprotective role

 Astrocytes seem to utilize reuptake mechanisms for a neuroprotective role.
-Astrocytes use excitatory amino acid transporter 2 (EAAT2, aka GLT-1) to remove glutamate from the synapse.
+Astrocytes use excitatory amino acid transporter 2 (EAAT2, GLT-1) to remove glutamate from the synapse.
 EAAT2 knockout mice were more prone to lethal and spontaneous seizures and acute brain injuries among the cortex.
 These effects could be linked to increased concentrations of glutamate in the brains of EAAT2 knockout mice, analyzed post-mortem.